Rowdy right-wing rally-goers flood Portland park amid heavy police presence

 Police also said that any item, such as a flag pole, or a homemade shield, that could be used as a weapon, will be confiscated.

-"Last time I showed up without these, I got smashed with a wooden stick," "We are going to gear up."

-"Unarmed people have been attacked for standing up for a president they support, just for standing up for freedom," he said.
+On the eve of the event, Mayor Ted Wheeler said he had 'serious concerns' about possible violence.

-The march, planned for months, has been organized by Joey Gibson, leader of the Patriot Prayer group, and a long-shot Republican candidate for the U.S. Senate in the state of Washington.
+The march, planned for months, was organized by Joey Gibson, leader of the Patriot Prayer group, and a long-shot Republican candidate for the U.S. Senate in the state of Washington.

 It comes five weeks after clashes between left and right on June 30 in which both sides, including masked anti-fascist groups, battled in downtown Portland, pummeling and striking each other.
 Police declared the event a riot and revoked rally permits.